 For people who see mindfulness as a relaxation exercise, or practice mindfulness in therapy form, there is nothing wrong with that.
 However, if you are looking for real depth in your meditation, for wisdom and insight in regard to the workings of your own mind and the world, then you may be deceived by this view.

-The mindfulness meditation techniques are essentially derived from the Buddhist sati (usually translated as ‘mindfulness’ but also as for example bare attention or conscious attention).
-Sati has slowly but surely been adopted and adapted while making its jourey to the West, on the one hand this madie it more appealing to a wider audience, but on the other hand in doing so it has lost much of its foundation, the context and depth of the complete Buddhist practice.
+Sati has slowly but surely been adopted and adapted while making its journey to the West, on the one hand this made it more appealing to a wider audience, but on the other hand in doing so it has lost much of its foundation, the context and depth of the complete Buddhist practice.

 The latter is not without consequences.
 By seeing mindfulness as a separate entity and removing the original framework in which it had its place, there is a limit to the practice.
 That is to say, at some point you can no longer reach a deeper level in your meditation.
 It is as if you want to build a house with only one wall, sooner or later you notice that you can’t put up a roof, let alone furnish and inhabit the house.